 Marketing Institutions: Inadequate marketing infrastructure and institutions are the third major impediment to realizing potential gains from regional specialization as well as a deterrent to investment in agriculture in many localities.
 China has a long tradition of promoting self-sufficiency at the local and provincial levels, yet this self-reliance can become an impediment to economic growth by limiting the scope for gains from specialization.
-China has been moving away from this as this one in Guangzhou are without infrastructure and planning before appropriate construction begins.

-Traditional farmers face many obstacles in maintaining or increasing agricultural productivity.
+China has been moving away from this Traditional farmers face many obstacles in maintaining or increasing agricultural productivity. traditional stance.
+Grain trading, for example, has been partially liberalized and grain traders are creating more integrated national markets.